 ability to register.
 Please contact the financial aid advisor

 Students receiving financial aid will have

 their aid terminated upon reaching 150% of the number of credits

 needed to complete their degree or certificate program.
 This

-regulation is effective for all students, including those that
+regulation applies to all students, including those that have

 working toward an A.A. degree needs 60 hours to graduate.
 Once